Grinnell Glacier Trail – A Must-Do Hike in Glacier National Park

 • Time: 5-6 hours

-Grinnell Glacier Overlook Hike: Grinnell Glacier Trailhead vs. Many Glacier Hotel
+Grinnell Glacier Trail: Grinnell Glacier Trailhead vs. Many Glacier Hotel

-Many Glacier offers two starts of the hike to the favorite Grinnell Glacier Overlook.
-The first, the most popular of them, starts at the Many Glacier Hotel.
-Given the convenience of the location and the fact that many visitors stay at the hotel, this choice of the trailhead doesn’t raise a question.
+Many Glacier offers two starts of the Grinnell Glacier hike.
+The first, the most popular, starts near the Many Glacier Hotel, one of the highly treasured historic structures in the American West.
+Considering the convenience of the location and the fact that many visitors stay at the hotel, this choice of the trailhead doesn’t raise a question.

 The second trailhead, the Grinnell Glacier Trailhead, sits about a mile away.
 Apart from a parking lot and restroom, nothing else signifies the area.
-Yet we chose this place as the start of our hike to the Grinnell Glacier Overlook.
+We chose this place as the start of our Grinnell Glacier hike.

 Grinnell Glacier Overlook Trail, Hike in Many Glacier - Roads and Destinations